 It’s actually perfect for apartments with no hook-ups whether you use cloth diapers or not!

 We used ours for almost two years and never had any issues with it.
 When we moved, we sold it and recuperated about a half of the cost back while keeping the lowest price on Craigslist.

 As for drying diapers, you don’t necessarily need to use a dryer though it does obviously speed up drying time and also makes diapers softer.
 I believe that Haier makes a portable dryer as well, but I have no experience with using one.

 So this is where it get a little tricky.

 - To begin with, not all detergents are OK for use with cloth diapers.
 It’s nothing a quick Google search can’t fix though.
 (We used COUNTRY SAVE detergent.
 Loved it.)

 - You’ll need to play around with the right amount of detergent based on the hardness of your water and the size of your load.
 This will take a few tries and hopefully not too much frustration.
 Once you’ve figured it out, you will no longer need to hang around the washer when doing diaper laundry.

 - You will also need to figure out a wash routine that works for YOU.
 Which you may need to adjust later on if it stops working suddenly…

 The truth is, you may end up feeling frustrated at one point or another.
 Your diapers may suddenly feel stiff instead of fluffy.
 They may become less absorbent over time.
 You may have to deal with stink issues despite of good washing practices and standing on your head in a silent remedy prayer next to your washer.
 The ammonia monster may even show up, the worst of them all.
-Armed with a flashlight in hand, watching suds and bubbles may become your new pastime.
 You may need to start experimenting and, eventually, you might need to strip.
 Your diapers, of course.

 However, all of this CAN be figured out.
 I promise!
 Once you’re back on track, washing cloth diapers is – again – only a push of a button away.